Reviewing how to integrate digital marketing into marketing team structures as part of Digital Transformation

 The evolution of social business

 The Guide also looks at the T-shaped marketer, understanding a wide range of disciplines but with deep skills in one specific area.
-In my view, the ideal business scenario comprises a centre of excellence and individuals throughout the business with digital expertise, which may be T-shaped, depending on the business needs.
+In my view, the ideal business scenario comprises a center of excellence and individuals throughout the business with digital expertise, which may be T-shaped, depending on the business needs.

 For examples of job descriptions and digital roles, see the Guide to Managing Digital Transformation and our digital marketing Job Description Templates and Role Definitions.